3 Ninjas Knuckle Up: Plot

 Charlie and his family prepares and appeals for a court date with significant evidence to put Jack out of business.
 Soon, Jack arranges to have Jo kidnapped by the Bikers and convince her father to falsify his evidence, which he has no other choice for her safety.

 The Douglas boys get the information to find where Jo is being held hostage, drive out to rescue her and return before the court case is dismissed and all of Charlie's hard work accounts for nothing at all.
 After fighting through a small band of armed bikers at the abandoned town, they find Jo and return her to the court house.
 The boys arrive and fight off Jack's men and the corrupt deputies as Jo arrives to the courtroom just before her father is about to turn the real evidence over to Jack.
 Charlie punches Jack, admits his mistake and hands the real evidence to the EPA representative who resolves the case and finally shuts down the company producing the landfill.

 As the boys leave the court, Jo and her family look around for the 'heroes' of the day, but they are nowhere to be found.
 Returning to Mori's home, Rocky, Colt and Tum-Tum realize the point of Mori's earlier lesson: that a flower is content to bloom quietly, without clamoring for attention.
 Grandpa Mori and the boys somersault into the air in victory.

+Production

+Production began on 3 Ninjas Knuckle Up on June 29, 1993.
+The film was actually shot right after the original 3 Ninjas, 80% of the film was completed but production was haulted due to distribution complications, causing the film to be shelved for two years.
+1994 production started again and final key shots were filmed.
+Proof is shown of this throughout the film and some of the main characters looked drastically older in some scenes.
+As shown when 3 Ninjas character Rocky has appearing and disappearing braces on his teeth.

+Release

+3 Ninjas Knuckle Up was theatrically released on March 10, 1995, followed by a home video release on July 25, 1995.
+Despite being filmed prior to 3 Ninjas Kick Back, the film ultimately ended up coming out after Kick Back as the third entry in the series.

 Reception

+Critical response

 The film received mostly negative reviews.

 On Metacritic, 3 Ninjas Knuckle Up holds 39 out of a 100 based on 6 critics, indicating "generally unfavorable" reviews.

+Accolades

 The film was nominated for Worst Sequel and The Sequel Nobody Was Clamoring For at the 1995 Stinkers Bad Movie Awards, but lost to Ace Ventura: When Nature Calls and Halloween: The Curse of Michael Myers, respectively.

 Despite negativity, Michael Sauter of Entertainment Weekly gave the film a "B−" grade.

+Sequel

+A fourth sequel titled 3 Ninjas: High Noon at Mega Mountain was released on April 10, 1998.